mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl plugin disable].
+   This command will be replaced in a future release with the mmctl command `mmctl plugin disable <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-plugin-disable>`__.

 Description
     Disable plugins.
 Disabled plugins are immediately removed from the user interface and logged out of all sessions.
 If disabling multiple plugins, use a space-separated list.